-Himalayas, Himalaya or Himal are possibly one of the most researched words in history who are fascinated about the heights and formation of mighty mountains.
+The Himalaya, Himalayas, or Himal is possibly one of the most researched words in history who are fascinated by the heights and formation of mighty mountains.
 This is a general picture for those who prefer trekking in Nepal.
-When it comes to Nepal, the white snow Himalayas follows you all around and are visible from all the three different geographical areas, namely Plain Tarai, Hills and the Himalayas.
+When it comes to Nepal, the white snow Himalayas follows you all around and are visible from all three different geographical areas, namely Plain Tarai, Hills, and the Himalayas.

 The Himalayas mainly can be seen in Nepal, Tibet, India, Pakistan, Bhutan, and Afghanistan, with different names based on local culture and religion.
 And among them, Nepal holds the record with the highest numbers and also the tallest in the world.

 Nepal holds 8 out of the 14 highest mountains in the world, making Mount Everest one of the highest mountains in the world with an altitude of 8848.86 meters.

 The Himalayas in Asia carries religious significance, mainly related to myths.
 It is the abode of gods and goddesses, thus making the snow-covered mountain more religious and pious.
 Still, there are many aesthetic beings who traveled far into the Himalayas for meditation and penance.

 This is applicable to both Hindu and Buddhist religions which are the two popular and dominant religions of South Asia.